 \section{Toric $g$-polynomials of chordal nestohedra}

-In this section we review some of the terminology and results of Postnikov, Reiner and Williams~\cite{Postnikov_Reiner_Williams} and outline how their formula for the $\gamma$-vectors of a chordal nestohedra can be extended to results on the toric $g$-polynomials of these simple polytopes.
+In this section we review some of the terminology and results of Postnikov, Reiner and Williams~\cite{Postnikov_Reiner_Williams}.
+We then outline how their expressions for the $\gamma$-vectors of chordal nestohedra can be extended to results on the toric $g$-polynomials of these polytopes.
 Some cited facts and definitions also appear in earlier papers.
 We refer the reader to~\cite{Postnikov_Reiner_Williams} for a more complete bibliography.

 \begin{definition} Given a finite set $S$, a {\em building set} $\mathcal{B}$ on a set $S$ is a collection of nonempty subsets of~$S$ such that \begin{enumerate} \item if $I, J \in \mathcal{B}$ and $I \cap J \neq \emptyset$ then $I \cup J \in \mathcal{B}$, \item $\mathcal{B}$ contains the singleton $\{i\}$ for all $i \in S$. \end{enumerate} The building set $\mathcal{B}$ on $S$ is {\em connected} if $S \in \mathcal{B}$.
 The connected components of a building set $\mathcal{B}$ are the maximal subsets under inclusion that are contained in $\mathcal{B}$.
 For any subset $T \subseteq S$ we define the {\em $T$-restricted building set} $\mathcal{B}|_{T} = \{I \in \mathcal{B} : I \subseteq T\}$. \end{definition} For a graph $G$ on the vertex set $S$ with no loops and no multiple edges, the graphical building set $\mathcal{B}(G)$ is the family of all nonempty sets $I \subseteq S$ where the induced graph~$G|_{I}$ is connected.
 Given a connected building set~$\mathcal{B}$, we have the associated {\em nestohedron} $P_{\mathcal{B}}$ defined as the Minkowski sum